zk1989/learning_algorithms/readme.md

 Initially this repo was meant to record my progress while going through the "Grokking Algorithms", but in the process it's expanded to include stuff beyond the book's content.
-All comments in the files are mine, I also renamed some variables and made sure the code is correct.
+All comments in the files are mine.
+I also renamed some variables to make them more descriptive and made sure the code is correct.
 Unless stated otherwise, core of the code snippets comes from the book.

 # Grokking Algorithms (2nd edition, 2024)